woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/metatables.rst

    *Spatial metadata schema relationships*

-As PostGIS 2.0+ (OpenGeo Suite 3.0+) uses a view based on the system catalogs rather than a table to record geometry column metadata, the view is always current, updated automatically when a new spatial table is created.
+As PostGIS uses a view based on the system catalogs rather than a table to record geometry column metadata, the view is always current, updated automatically when a new spatial table is created.

 .. note:: PostGIS 1.X managed metadata in tables, not views, and used a number of the system utility functions, such as ``populate_geometry_columns()``.
 In PostGIS 2.X running these utility functions is no longer required.